 Waves is a collection of songs recorded over a two year period in a couple of locations and eventually released in 2006.

-Arrival Time was released in June 2014 and is a highly polished affair with swirling synth work and probably the best collection of songs in terms of writing.
+Arrival Time was released in June 2014 and is a highly polished affair with swirling synth work and probably my best collection of songs in terms of writing to date.